Quantum Circuit Completeness: Extensions and Simplifications: Vanilla quantum circuits

-Quantum circuits only have four different kinds of generators, however, it is often convenient to use other gates that can be defined by combining them.
+Quantum circuits, as defined above, only have four different kinds of generators, however, it is often convenient to use other gates that can be defined by combining them.
 For instance, following \cite{Barenco1995gates,CHMPV}, Pauli gates, Toffoli, $X$-rotations, and multi-controlled gates are defined in Figure \ref{fig:shortcutcircuits}.
 Note that while the phase gate $\gP$ is $2\pi$-periodic, the X-rotation $\gRX$ is $4\pi$-periodic.

 We use the standard bullet-based notation for multi-controlled gates.
-For instance $\scalebox{0.6}{\tikzfig{./shortcut/3-Pphi}}$ denotes the application of a phase gate $\gP$ on the third qubit controlled by the first two qubits.
-With a slight abuse of notations, we use dashed lines for arbitrary number of control qubits, e.g. $\scalebox{0.6}{\tikzfig{./shortcut/0+Pphi}}:n+1\to n+1 $ or simply $\scalebox{0.6}{\tikzfig{./shortcut/0+1Pphi}}:n+1\to n+1$ have $n\ge 0$ control qubits (possibly zero), whereas $\scalebox{0.6}{\tikzfig{./shortcut/1+Pphi}}:n+2\to n+2$ and $\scalebox{0.6}{\tikzfig{./shortcut/+1Pphi}}:1+n+1\to 1+n+1$ have at least one control qubit.
+For instance $\tikzfigS{./shortcut/3-Pphi}$ denotes the application of a phase gate $\gP$ on the third qubit controlled by the first two qubits.
+With a slight abuse of notations, we use dashed lines for arbitrary number of control qubits, e.g. $\tikzfigS{./shortcut/0+Pphi}:n+1\to n+1 $ or simply $\tikzfigS{./shortcut/0+1Pphi}:n+1\to n+1$ have $n\ge 0$ control qubits (possibly zero), whereas $\tikzfigS{./shortcut/1+Pphi}:n+2\to n+2$ and $\tikzfigS{./shortcut/+1Pphi}:1+n+1\to 1+n+1$ have at least one control qubit.

 We equip the vanilla quantum circuits with the equational theory $\QC$ defined in \cref{fig:QCaxioms}.
 We write $\QC\vdash C_1=C_2$ when $C_1$ can be transformed into $C_2$ using the equations of $\QC$.
-More formally, $\QC\vdash\cdot=\cdot$ is the smallest congruence which satisfies the equations of \cref{fig:QCaxioms} together with the deformation rules that come with the prop formalism. $\QC$ is sound, i.e. for any vanilla quantum circuits $C_1,C_2\in\propQC$ if $\QC\vdash C_1=C_2$ then $\interp{C_1}=\interp{C_2}$.
+More formally, $\QC\vdash\cdot=\cdot$ is the smallest congruence which satisfies the equations of \cref{fig:QCaxioms} together with the deformation rules that come with the prop formalism. $\QC$ is sound, i.e. for any $\propQC$-circuits $C_1,C_2$ if $\QC\vdash C_1=C_2$ then $\interp{C_1}=\interp{C_2}$.
 This can be proved by observing that all equations of $\QC$ are sound.
-We can prove the usual circuit identities of \cref{fig:identities} using the equations of $\QC$ (the derivations are given in \cref{appendix:proofsidentities}).
-We can also prove the identities of \cref{fig:mctrlidentities} about multi-controlled gates (see \cref{appendix:mctrlidentities}) in $\QC$.